About Sabetha

 Economy & Demographics

 Sabetha's diverse economy is reflected in the public records available through the Sabetha Chamber of Commerce (https://www.sabethachamber.com/) and the City of Sabetha's website.
 Residents and businesses can access information on local economic development initiatives, major employers, and industry trends.
-The Mary Cotton Public Library (https://www.cityofsabetha.com/mary-cotton-public-library.cfm) also serves as a valuable resource for economic and community data.
+The Mary Cotton Public Library (https://www.cityofsabetha.com/mary-cotton-public-library.cfm) also is a valuable resource for economic and community data.

 Elections & Voter Records